top of page

 DanteBellomo.jp2

-Dante Bellomo, PhD student
+Dante Bellomo, PhD student in Cancer Biology

 My research involves analyzing the genomic and epigenomic profiles of early onset Colorectal cancer.
 Through identification of upregulated genes and molecular signaling networks, I aim to determine the alternative mechanisms of carcinogenesis these tumors undergo as many of them lack a mutation in the APC gene, which is very often mutated in the canonical model of later-onset Colorectal cancer.